RNAS Culdrose (HMS Seahawk): Observer training

 750 Naval Air Squadron provides grading and Basic Observer Training for the Fleet Air Arm's observers and operates the Beechcraft Avenger T1.

-Unmanned aerial vehicle operations
+Uncrewed aerial vehicle operations

-700X Naval Air Squadron is the Royal Navy's first squadron of unmanned aerial vehicles (UAV) using ScanEagle aircraft.
+700X Naval Air Squadron is the Royal Navy's first squadron of uncrewed aerial vehicles (UAV) using ScanEagle aircraft.
 In 2014, 700X Naval Air Squadron was one of the smallest naval units with twelve personnel but numbers could double the following year.

 Other units

 1700 Naval Air Squadron

 1700 Naval Air Squadron provides qualified specialist personnel to man, operate and maintain all Royal Naval controlled systems in all aviation capable platforms in both the Royal Navy and the Royal Fleet Auxiliary.
 The unit provides tailored teams, ranging in size and specialisms and can comprise aircraft handlers, aircraft controllers, fire-fighters, military police officers, logistical personnel, engineers, medics and other specialists to allow the continued operation and protection of naval aircraft worldwide.
 Established in December 2007, the unit was previously known as the Maritime Aviation Support Force (MASF).
 It was renamed 1700 Naval Air Squadron on 31 October 2017.